fmnas/fmnas-site/README.md

 If the script is terminated abnormally, run it again so the cleanup steps run.

 `admin/loader.html` should be kept in sync with `admin/client/index.html`.

+### Tests

+#### Repo state tests
 <!-- TODO [#142]: Add a status check for admin/dev.sh sync and teardown -->

+The following workflows in `.github/workflows` ensure the repo is in a good state, and must pass before merging into `main`:
+* `check-file-watchers.yml` - checks that no file watchers were inadvertently disabled in IntelliJ

+### TODOs

+The `.github/workflows/todo-issues.yml` creates issues from TODOs added in `tests`, and closes issues for removed TODOs.

+Don't try to change the name of one of the issues this creates.
+It will get changed back on the next push.

+### Backups

+The `.github/workflows/backups.yml` workflow is used for nightly backups of untracked files on the FMNAS server.

 ## Deployment